 A good supplier won’t just sell you a system.
 They’ll help you get something from it.

-Pick a supplier that ticks all the right boxes for you.
+When you start a courier business and are picking a tracking system, pick a supplier that ticks all the right boxes for you.
 Here’s a quick summary of what to look out for:

 This checklist can also double as your vendor comparison tool – tick off features as you go.
 And remember, a good vehicle tracking provider will offer a no-obligation demo or trial – so don’t be afraid to ask.